 Alternatives to Suicide

-Hosted by NAMI Fox Valley, Alternatives to Suicide is a peer led support group that allows participants to talk about suicidal thoughts, feelings, or experiences without fear of being judged.
+Alternatives to Suicide is a peer led support group that allows participants to talk about suicidal thoughts, feelings, or experiences without fear of being judged.
 Participants share their struggles and successes, provide support for one another, and strategize about alternatives to help each other best cope with difficult life circumstances.
 People are encouraged to come in both times of strength and challenge; you need not be in crisis to attend this group.
+Click here to read more about the Alternatives to Suicide Approach.

 For information on how to bring a group to your area, visit Western Mass Recovery Learning Community's web page on Alternatives to Suicide.